Part of the Fractional Leadership series

 A consultant's engagement ends when the deliverable is delivered.
 A fractional operator's engagement ends when the results are achieved and the team can sustain them independently.

 This is a critical distinction.
 I do not leave when the plan is written.
 I leave when the cadence is running, the metrics are moving, and your team has the muscle memory to maintain it without me.
-Typical timeline: 3 to 6 months.
+Typical timeline: 3-6 months.
+Most teams I work with reach a sustainable handoff by around month 4 when they staff owners and keep the rhythm.
+See what the first 30 days look like in practice.

 5. Success Measurement